Optimal shrinkage-based portfolio selection in high dimensions: Optimal shrinkage estimator of mean-variance portfolio

 Throughout the paper it is assumed that there exists a $p\times n$ random matrix $\bx_n$ which consists of independent and identically distributed (i.i.d.) real random variables with zero mean and unit variance such that

 It must be noted that the observation matrix $\by_n$ has dependent rows but independent columns.
 Broadly speaking, this means that we allow arbitrary cross-sectional correlations of the asset returns but assume their independence over time.
-Although this assumption looks quite restrictive for financial applications, there exist stronger results from random matrix theory which show that the model can be extended to (weakly) depending variables by demanding more complicated conditions on the elements of $\by_n$ (see, \cite{baizhou2008}) or by controlling the number of dependent entries as dimension increases (see, \cite{huipan2010}, \cite{friesen2013}, \cite{weietal2016}).
-Nevertheless, this will only make the proofs more technical, but leave the results unchanged.
-For that reason we assume independent asset returns over time only to simplify the proofs of the main theorems.
+Although this assumption looks quite restrictive for financial applications, there exist stronger results from random matrix theory which show that the model can be extended to (weakly) dependent variables by demanding more complicated conditions on the elements of $\by_n$ (see, \cite{baizhou2008}) or by controlling the number of dependent entries as dimension increases (see, \cite{huipan2010}, \cite{friesen2013}, \cite{weietal2016}).
+Although our findings can still be used when weak serial dependence structure is present between the observation vectors, like in the case of uncorrelated GARCH (generalized autoregressive conditional heteroscedastic) processes or similar ones (see, e.g., the simulation study in \cite{bodnar2021sampling}), we suspect substantial changes in the analytical expressions stated in the theorems for strongly correlated observation vectors, like in the case of VAR (vector autoregressive) processes.
+In such situations, the estimator will depend on the autocorrelation matrices of the underlying stochastic model and the theoretical results of the paper must be adjusted correspondingly.
+This interesting and important topic is not treated in the paper and is left for future research.